SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 ***

 Sunset sits on the last train to Canterlot.
-She looks out the windows as snow flies past as speed.
+She looks out the windows as snow flies past at speed.
 She wore a scarf and earmuffs Twilight had given her.
 Sunset was still shocked to find that it was Hearth's Warming day when she came through the portal, when back at C.H.S., it was the middle of summer.

 With every measure of distance passed, she felt somehow better, like she knew she was closer to the solution to her problems, even if she didn't fully know what her problems were.
 She just knew Celestia would be able to help.